Graph Visualization

 Important Notes:

-fromshould mark the source vertex andtoshould mark the destination vertex in your traversal - Other tags are ignored - you can add additional tags (e.g.,
+fromshould mark the source vertex andtoshould mark the destination vertex in your traversal - Other tags are ignored, you can add additional tags, but only

 viz = g.v().tag("from").out("follows").tag("to").view("follows")